Catherine Bauer Wurster: Professional career

 In 1940, Bauer accepted a position as Visiting Lecturer at the University of California, Berkeley's School of Social Welfare.
 During the 1940s-1950s she lectured and led seminars at Harvard University, Cornell University, Mills College, and University of Wisconsin, and in 1950 joined the department of architecture at University of California, Berkeley.
 After her marriage to San Francisco area architect William Wurster, whom she met while teaching at UC Berkeley in 1940, both withstood accusations of disloyalty by the Tenney Committee during the Red Scare of the 1950s.
-Bauer Wurster contributed to the establishment of University of California, Berkeley's UC Berkeley College of Environmental Design and was also involved in founding the progressive architectural research group Telesis.
+Bauer Wurster contributed to the establishment of University of California, Berkeley's UC Berkeley College of Environmental Design, contributed to the founding of the progressive architectural research group Telesis and served on the editorial board of the Telesis-affiliated publication, Task, a short-lived but influential architectural journal published during the 1940s.

 She died in a fall during a solo hike on Mount Tamalpais, Marin County, California, on November 21, 1964.

 Legacy

 A bust of Catherine Bauer Wurster is located in the Environmental Design Library at UC Berkeley.
 An Oscar Stonorov bust of Wurster adorns the Robert C. Weaver Federal Building's Main (South) lobby in Washington DC.
 The UC Berkeley College of Environmental Design's Catherine Bauer Wurster Award for Social Practice was established to recognize alumni who have made significant contributions in their professions.
 The building that houses the College of Environmental Design at Berkeley was renamed the Bauer Wurster Building in 2020 to clarify that it was named in honor of both William Wurster and Catherine Bauer Wurster.
+The lifetime achievement award of the Nonprofit Housing Association of Northern California is named after Bauer.